Collard greens are part of the cruciferous vegetable family. They contain nutrients that can play an important role in a healthful diet.

 However, it remains unclear whether ALA can be effective as a long-term treatment.
 In addition, studies have used intravenous ALA.
 Oral supplementation may not provide the same benefits.

 Excessively high doses of ALA appear to produce adverse effects similar to those caused by too little.
 While "normal" amounts can help prevent oxidative stress, high levels may lead to cell damage.

 Collard greens are high in both fiber and water content.
 These help to prevent constipation, promote regularity, and maintain a healthy digestive tract.

 Healthy skin and hair

-Iron-deficiency is a common cause of hair loss.
-This can be prevented by an adequate intake of iron-containing foods like collard greens.
+Iron prevents anemia, a common cause of hair loss.
 A lack of iron in the diet can affect how efficiently the body uses energy.
 Collard greens, spinach, lentils, tuna, and eggs are good sources of iron.

 Sleep and mood